kuindji/sql-type-parser/BUILDER_SPECIFICATION.md

 **Important:** On each step of implementation, if any changes are made to `ast.ts`, `parser.ts`, `validator.ts`, or `matcher.ts` files, verify that existing tests still pass.
 These files are core to the sql-type-parser library and changes must not break backward compatibility.

 1. **Phase 1: AST & Parser Updates**
+   - **Implementation Note:** Parser exports should be added to `src/select/parser.ts`.
+AST modifications should be made in `src/select/ast.ts` and `src/common/ast.ts` as appropriate.
+Validator modifications should be made in `src/select/validator.ts`.
+Matcher modifications should be made in `src/select/matcher.ts`.
    - Export missing parser fragments (`ParseWhereClause`, `ParseOrderByItems`).
    - **Verify fragment parsers work standalone:**
      - Fragment parsers already work without full query structure (no modifications needed).